michaeluno/amazon-auto-links/readme.txt

 = 2.1.1 - 12/04/2014 =
 - Added the ability to automatically remove auto-insert items with no unit associated when a unit is removed.
-- Chagned the displayed product price of the `Search` unit type to use the discount price if there is an offered price.
+- Changed the displayed product price of the `Search` unit type to use the discount price if there is an offered price.
 - Optimized the performance.

 = 2.1.0 - 11/24/2014 =